Liberal democracy: Impact on economic growth

 Since democracy's impact on economic development may not always be positive or negative, depending on the type of government in the country and the institution or the historical context of the region.
 In this context, it can be confirmed that democracy is not a necessary condition for economic growth, and it does not directly affect economic growth.
 Meanwhile, many academic efforts have been made to determine which of the democratic or authoritarian government systems has a relatively positive effect on economic growth.

-However, it is difficult to determine the superiority of the two systems easily.
+It is difficult to determine the superiority of the two systems easily.
 In fact, there are examples of Singapore, which achieved economic development by rejecting the Western-style liberal democracy system in the 1980s and promoting a strong economic development policy through authoritarian rule, and Chile, which achieved economic development by introducing a neoliberal policy under the military regime.
 In the Eurasian region, it can be seen that the weakening of authoritarianism or progress in democratization is not in a positive relationship with economic growth.
-In the Eurasian region, Ukraine, Georgia, and Moldova, whose democracy is considered to have advanced the most, are among the countries with the lowest economic growth in the 1991-2008 period, while Kazakhstan, Belarus, and Uzbekistan, which are considered to have the lowest level of democracy, are classified as the countries with the highest economic growth.
+In the Eurasian region, Ukraine, Georgia, and Moldova, whose democracy is considered to have advanced the most, are among the countries with the lowest economic growth in the 1991–2008 period, while Kazakhstan, Belarus, and Uzbekistan, which are considered to have the lowest level of democracy, are classified as the countries with the highest economic growth.

 This is limited to the Eurasian region, but it can be presented as evidence that economic growth and democracy are in conflict in the process of system transition and economic development.
 Korea is also a good example of the complexity of this problem.
 Under the authoritarian regime, Korea achieved rapid economic development through state-led industrialization and export-oriented growth strategies.
 Through the two periods of former Presidents Park Chung-hee and Chun Doo-hwan, the Korean economy transformed its system from a traditional and static agricultural economy to a modern and dynamic industrial economy.
 If the focus was on political oppression, it should have been criticized.
-However, there is also an aspect that political authoritarianism had a positive functional effect on the promotion of economic development at the time.
+There is also an aspect that political authoritarianism had a positive functional effect on the promotion of economic development at the time.

 In other words, the authoritarian system at the time was difficult to avoid criticism if it focused on political oppression, but there were also some positive functional aspects in that it was able to control unstable social needs and consistently pursue long-term growth plans.
 The military and bureaucratic groups that grew up maintaining autonomy from the existing production means control class dominated the state government and built a modern industrial society through 'reforms from above'.